chen42/presentations/antiviral.md

 	* Absence of viral thymidine kinase (TK)
 	* Altered viral TK substrate specificity
 * Drug selectivity:
-	* The virus in infected cells activates the drug to a toxic form
+	* The virus in infected cells activates the drug to an  active form
 		* Uninfected cell does not activate drug.
 	* Preferential affinity of acyclovir triphosphate for viral DNA polymerase rather than cellular enzyme.

 ---
-### Acyclic Purine Nucleoside Analogues

 #### Acyclovir
-#### Valacyclovir (L-valyl ester prodrug)
+#### [Valacyclovir](https://www-clinicalkey-com.ezproxy.uthsc.edu/#!/content/drug_monograph/6-s2.0-636) (L-valyl ester prodrug of acyclovir)

+* Mechanism of action
+	* <span id="drug"> acyclovir </span> is phosphorylated intracellularly by  viral thymidine kinases (TK), then by cellular kinases to the triphosphate state, which terminates DNA replication when incorported into the viral DNA.
 * ADME
-	* Hydrolyzed to acyclovir after oral administration
+	* Valacyclovir is hydrolyzed to acyclovir after oral administration
 		* Provides increased bioavailability
 * Indication
-	* Herpes simplex keratitis, latent HSV, fever blisters (H. labialis), genital herpes, HSV encephalitis
+	* Herpes simplex keratitis, fever blisters (H. labialis), genital herpes, HSV encephalitis
 	* VZV
 	* CMV-positive bone marrow transplant recipients
+	* Only effective against actively replicating virus.
+Does not eliminate the viral genome.
 * Adverse effects
 	* Usually well tolerated
 	* Headache, nausea, diarrhea